camilla000/camilla000/README.md

 - Focus on Test Driven Development, with an emphasis on pair programming.
 - Using paring in order to problem-solve efficiently, requiring teamwork and communication.
-- OOP, TDD, SOLID, MVC, DDD
+- OOP, TDD,MVC
-- Software craftsmanship
 - Ruby
+- Java
 - Rspec
-- Ruby
 - JavaScript

 #### Universidade Paulista - UNIP (2009 - 2013)